Wai-Technologies/raaghu-docs/raaghu/docs/en/Account-Module.md

 Login Page

-Login page is used to log in to the system.
+Login Page is used to log in to the system.

 ![Home page](./images/home-page.png)